bsheldon/sombrajo/README.md

 ```

 #### Contribute
 Several Gulp tasks are available for sane development.
-Please submit additonal test coverage / updated examples with any feature PR's, cheers!
+Please submit additional test coverage / updated examples with any feature PR's, cheers!

 ## Eh, what's with the name of this library?
 [Sombrajo](http://www.spanishdict.com/translate/sombrajo) (in Spanish) refers to a typical rustic awning that stilts above the ground, absorbing the sun's heat to keep everything cool in the shade below.
 Or, building a heatmap from the shadow DOM.
 See what I did there?